how we support

 Governing with Care (GWC) is a three-day training designed to support leaders by equipping them with the skills to govern with care collaboratively, organize their bases and succeed in their roles of leadership.
 This program is geared towards incoming local electeds, their teams and our community-based partners.
 Our 2023 program, offered in the winter, was created for incoming school board members and partners; it covered the following topics:

-We look forward to offering GWC later this year for incoming local electeds.
+We plan to run this program again in Fall/Winter 2025.
 Please sign up for our newsletter for the latest updates.

 BIPOC Executive Director Support COhort

-BIPOC Executive Director Support Cohort (BIPOC-ESC) is a brand new 2024 program.
+BIPOC Executive Director Support Cohort (BIPOC-ESC) is our newest program at OFL-EF.
 BIPOC-ESC is a pilot program to support BIPOC EDs in their lifecycle of leadership.
 We aim to create space for leaders to connect and build relationships, leverage resources for care and build a shared analysis of how to build BIPOC power across Oregon.